You Are Here

 Mother's Day was originally founded as an antiwar rallying cry by Unitarian Julia Ward Howe.
-Mother’s Day is more than a day for flowers and pancakes.
-It’s a call to honor all those who mother, especially those who bear the brunt of hurtful policies or who are weighed down by stigma in our culture.
+Mother’s Day can be more than a day for flowers and pancakes.
+With “Mamas Day”, we hear a call to honor all those who mother, especially those who bear the brunt of hurtful policies or who are weighed down by stigma in our culture.
 We celebrate trans mamas, immigrant mamas, single mamas, lesbian mamas, young mamas, and others.
 It’s opportunity to take action to create the conditions so that all families can thrive.